UAW chief to say whether auto strikes will grow from the 34,000 workers now on picket lines

 Fain is scheduled to do a live video appearance, where he could call on more workers to walk off their jobs, joining the 34,000 already on strike at six vehicle assembly plants and 38 parts distribution warehouses.

-The union’s strikes at targeted plants at each company, began on Sept.
+The union’s strikes at targeted plants at each company began on Sept.
 15 and are nearing the start of their sixth week.

 A person briefed on the talks says the union is exchanging offers with GM and will meet again Friday with the company.
 The person didn’t want to be identified because they’re not authorized to speak on the record about the bargaining.
 There also were meetings on Thursday with Jeep maker Stellantis.